 Yu Darvish reportedly top target for Twins

-Yu Darvish is reportedly the top free agent target for the up and coming Twins this winter after spending last season with the Rangers and Dodgers.
+Yu Darvish is reportedly the top free agent target for the up-and-coming Twins this winter after the pitcher spent last season with the Rangers and Dodgers.

 Minnesota was a pleasant surprise last season.
-The team’s 85 wins were the most since 2010 and they also reached the postseason for the first time since that season as an American League wildcard.
+The team’s 85 wins were their most since 2010, which was also previously the last time they had been to the postseason.

-The lasting memory for many on Darvish is likely two disappointing performances during the World Series in which he failed to last two innings in either start and surrendered eight runs.
-It’s possible that works in Minnesota’s favor when it comes to competing for Darvish’s services though.
+The lasting memory for many surrounding Darvish is likely his two disappointing performances during the World Series.
+He failed to last two innings in either start and surrendered eight runs.
+It’s possible that those poor performances work in Minnesota’s favor when it comes to competing for Darvish’s services.

 Darvish is a much better pitcher than he showed in the World Series.
 He had better showings during the NLDS and NLCS and pitched to a 3.86 ERA with 209 strikeouts in 186.2 innings during the regular season.
 The Twins finished in second place in the AL Central last season.
 The addition of a top flight starter like Darvish would go a long way in helping Minnesota sustain the success they had last season.